 Commodity Arbitrage in India

-There are plenty of opportunities of commodity arbitrage in India.
-There is opportunity of arbitrage on the National Commodities and Derivatives Exchange (NCDEX) and the Multi Commodity Exchange of India (MCX).
-On January 24, gold contracts maturing for delivery in April, ruled at ₹28,815 for 10 gm on NCDEX.
+There are plenty of opportunities for commodity arbitrage in India.
+There is the opportunity for arbitrage on the National Commodities and Derivatives Exchange (NCDEX) and the Multi Commodity Exchange of India (MCX).
+On January 24, gold contracts maturing for delivery in April ruled at ₹28,815 for 10 gm on NCDEX.
 On MCX, they were quoted at ₹28,623.
-In both these transactions, the metal is traded at a unit of 1 kg with prices being quoted at ₹/10 gm.
-The arbitrage opportunity here is that a trader can buy one unit on MCX and sell one unit on NCDEX.
-But it is not as simple as it seem, because interchanging commodities from MCX to NCDEX or vice versa cannot be done.
-Thus, a situation where positions are squared off on both the exchanges, and the same has to be in accordance with how prices react simultaneously.
-Similarly, there are other less systematic options, like that of wholesale retailers, where people purchase commodities in huge stocks, be it, fabrics, clothes, food, or so.
+In both these transactions, the metal is traded at a unit of 1 kg, with prices being quoted at ₹/10 gm.
+Here, the arbitrage opportunity is that a trader can buy one unit on MCX and sell one unit on NCDEX.
+But it is not as simple as it seems because interchanging commodities from MCX to NCDEX or vice versa cannot be done.
+Thus, a situation where positions are squared off on both the exchanges and the same has to be how prices react simultaneously.
+Similarly, there are other less systematic options, like wholesale retailers, where people purchase commodities in huge stocks, be it fabrics, clothes, food, or so.

 Challenges in Commodity Arbitrage Business

-The concept of commodity futures was near dead for about four decades and has come alive since the past years, when the benefit of the same was observed and that is now replaced with policy, institutional and market activism.
-The same has also led to private participation based on market forces because of the liberalisation of market and globalisation.
-This has resulted in increased exposure of agricultural produce to lowering prices and other market risks which consequently emphasize the importance of futures markets for price discovery and price risk management.
-Gaining profits from commodity trading often requires a combination of market knowledge, luck, and most importantly, strong risk management.
-There are major differences between well established markets, and the one’s struggling to develop, which puts the latter to a disadvantage.
+The concept of commodity futures was near death for about four decades and has come alive since the past years when the benefit of the same was observed.
+That is now replaced with policy, institutional, and market activism.
+The same has also led to private participation based on market forces because of its liberalization and globalization.
+This has resulted in increased agricultural produce exposure to lowering prices and other market risks, which consequently emphasize the importance of futures markets for price discovery and price risk management.
+Gaining profits from commodity trading often requires a combination of market knowledge, luck, and, most importantly, strong risk management.
+There are major differences between well-established markets and those struggling to develop, which puts the latter at a disadvantage.